1. Dangerous creatures

 4. Dress the part

 Full protective clothing can protect you from sun exposure, snakes, many insects, spiders, birds and mishandled equipment.
 Your full outfit should include sun-safe long-sleeved shirt, long pants, boots, gloves, a hat and a mobile phone.
 Optional extras include permethrin-treated clothing, epipen, safety glasses and sock savers.
+Ticks access humans from the ground and climb up.
+So look at ways to block their access.

 5. Repel those insects